A new twist on the Majorana surface code: Bosonic and fermionic defects for fault-tolerant quantum computation: Fault-Tolerant Gates on Small Majorana Surface Codes

 \section{Fault-Tolerant Gates on Small Majorana Surface Codes}

 In this penultimate section, we describe another approach to achieving native Clifford gates in the MSC.
 This method has no analogue in bosonic codes, as it arises from the non-Abelian statistics of constituent Majoranas.
-Specifically, braiding these Majoranas in small surface codes can implement Clifford gates on the logical qubit(s) stored therein.
+Specifically, braiding these Majoranas in the MSC can implement Clifford gates on the logical qubit(s) stored therein.
 The patches of MSC require one or more lines of mirror symmetry to be suitable for this type of gate.
 Two examples of these are shown in Figure~\ref{fig:Folded_Codes}, with the symmetry axes indicated by dashed lines.
-We begin with the code shown in Figure~\ref{subfig:Fold_Patch}, which stores one logical qubit.
-We will show that we can enact a single-qubit Clifford gate on this qubit by braiding the constituent Majoranas.
-These braids need to span the entire lattice for the stabilizer group to be preserved, and hence they are suitable only for relatively small codes.
+We require braids to occur across this line of symmetry which, as drawn, are relatively long-range.
+Hence, this technique would be either suitable for small patches of the MSC or patches that are ``folded" along these lines of symmetry to make the braids short-range.